 So, what is an addictive personality?
 It’s a hypothetical set of personality traits that can make you more susceptible to addiction such as drugs and alcohol.
 Keep in mind that addiction is a complex brain disorder that may arise from a variety of factors.
 For instance, there may be genetic factors, family history, upbringing, socioeconomic status, environment, and drug availability, to name a few.
 Generally speaking, there isn’t a single personality type that’s more prone to having an addiction.

-You may be wondering the difference between addictions and compulsions as it relates to an addictive personality as well.
+You may be wondering about the difference between addictions and compulsions, as it relates to an addictive personality, as well.
 The main differences between addictions and compulsions have to do with motivation, especially as it relates to pleasure.
 Initially, addictions are frequently motivated by pleasure.
 On the other hand, compulsions often lack pleasure.
 If you’re feeding your craving for an addictive substance, the reward is dopamine.
 It’s a chemical released once the brain is rewarded.
 You’re now chasing a reward once this becomes a habit, which can be exceptionally difficult to stop.

 Tips for Identifying an Addictive Personality